hbellenbaum/xdave/README.md

 X-Ray Diagnostics, Analysis, Verification and Exploration Code

-xDave is an open-source Python code for analyisng of x-ray Thomson scattering spectra and obtaining quick estimates of the dynamic structure factor in the chemical picture.
+xDave is an open-source Python code for analysing of x-ray Thomson scattering spectra and obtaining quick estimates of the dynamic structure factor in the chemical picture.

 The code uses the Chihara decomposition [1] to split the elastic scattering into bound-free/free-bound and free-free scattering contributions.